 Kiburi-ji, Buddhist temple in Ono, Japan

-The temple was founded in 715 by priest Gyōki and suffered severe destruction during Oda Nobunaga's campaigns in 1560.
-It was subsequently rebuilt with support from Tokugawa Ieyasu.
+The temple was founded in 715 by the priest Gyōki, making it one of the older religious sites in the region.
+It was largely destroyed during Oda Nobunaga's military campaigns in 1560 and later rebuilt with the support of Tokugawa Ieyasu.

 The community of curious travelers